martimy/yang-automation-framework/README.md

 Copy it to `.env` (already gitignored) rather than committing real credentials if you change them.

-**Known inconsistency:** `deploy.py` loads these values from `.env` into a `passwords` dict, but `transport/netconf.py` and `transport/gnmi.py` don't actually read it — they hardcode the same lab-default credentials directly in their own `devices` mappings.
-So today, changing `.env` alone won't change what credentials are used; you'd also need to edit those two files (or wire `passwords` through to them).
-The standalone scripts in `scripts/` and `prototype/` hardcode the same defaults too, for simplicity.
+`.env` only ever holds the password itself, by environment variable name.
+Everything else about how to connect to a device — its vendor, its username, and which `.env` variable holds its password — is declared in `framework/inventory.yml`, with per-vendor defaults and optional per-host overrides. `credentials.py` resolves the two together and fails loudly (a clear, specific error) if a host isn't listed in `inventory.yml` or its password variable isn't set — there's no hardcoded fallback, by design.
+`deploy.py` and the GUI both go through this same resolution, so there's one place this logic lives, not several.

+The standalone scripts in `scripts/` and `prototype/` hardcode the lab defaults directly, for simplicity — they predate `inventory.yml` and are meant to stay minimal illustrations, not full framework consumers.
 Don't reuse any of these default credentials outside of this isolated lab.

 ## License